Mérida cable car: History and administration

-This technological achievement emerged from the former Andean Venezuelan Club (Club Andino Venezolano) project in 1952.
-Its purpose was to make it easier for tourists and Andeans to ascend to the Sierra Nevada de Mérida.
+The system emerged from the former Venezuelan Andean Club (Club Andino Venezolano) project in 1952.
+Its purpose was to make it easier to ascend to the Sierra Nevada de Mérida.
 The idea was approved by the government.
-In 1955 topographic studies allowed project's design and its immediate construction were started.
-In December 1956, the route towards the mountains was first traced.
+In 1955, the design was approved and construction started.
+In December 1956, the route towards the mountains was marked.

 On November 8, 1957, the first car of the Loading System arrived at La Aguada, overcoming the natural barriers of the Andean forests.
-The inauguration was initially set amidst the celebration of the 400th anniversary of the city.
-Still, it was never made official because of the death of Pius XII.
-In the end, the system opened to the public in March 1960.
+The system opened to the public in March 1960.

 The cable car itself was built in France by 25 different companies, hired by the enterprise Applevage, a specialist in cable cars.
-Other foreign companies assumed specialized tasks: Eggeca was in charge of the civil works; Egecom was incharge of the metal structures; Sucre-Barret was responsible for essential duties.
-The first three sections of the Loading cable car were built by the German company Heckel and the last by the Swiss company Habegger.
+Other foreign companies assumed specialized tasks: Eggeca was in charge of the civil works, Egecom was in charge of the metal structures, and Sucre-Barret was responsible for essential duties.
+The first three sections of the loading cable car were built by the German company Heckel and the last by the Swiss company Habegger.

-The Director of the works was Maurice Comte from France, assisted by several professional veterans such as Giovanni Rizzi (from Italy) and Raymond Ruffieux (from Switzerland).
+The director of the works was Maurice Comte from France.
 Most of the work was performed by workers from Mérida state.
 Technicians and engineers came from many foreign countries, including Poland, Yugoslavia, Colombia and Haiti.
 The international contribution was evident until its closure in 2008, as operators would often speak in French rather than Spanish.

-Closing And Re-opening
+Closure and reconstruction

 On August 11, 2008, the Venezuelan Ministry of Tourism announced that there would be an indefinite closure of the cable car service to the general public.
-A conclusive report made by The Doppelmayr Group recommended no further repairs were required to the existing aerial tramway system since it had reached the end of its service life.
-The construction of a brand new cable car system was underway with a projected opening date in 2012, which was subsequently delayed.

-In October 2016, the brand new cable car was opened to the public.
-Prices vary by date, but as of November 2016, the day-pass is fifty dollars ($50.00) for foreigners or eight thousand bolivares (Bs.
-8000) for Venezuelans.
+A report made by The Doppelmayr Group recommended no further repairs to the existing aerial tramway system since it had reached the end of its service life.
+The construction of a brand new cable car system was announced, with a projected opening date in 2012, which was subsequently delayed.
+In October 2016, the new cable car was opened to the public.